-- Waitfor Command the amount of time applications were waiting for a Waitfor command. - Parallel Sync Wait the amount of time applications were waiting on a synchronization message from another process in the family. - Request Wait the amount of time applications were in a request wait state, defined as the state wherein the server is waiting for a client request. - Other Wait the amount of time applications were in other states. - In Sybase represents total amount of time spent in Sybase.
+- Waitfor Command the amount of time applications waited for a Waitfor command. - Parallel Sync Wait the amount of time applications waited on a synchronization message from another process in the family. - Request Wait the amount of time applications were in a request wait state, defined as the state wherein the server is waiting for a client request. - Other Wait the amount of time applications were in other states. - In Sybase represents total amount of time spent in Sybase.